Digital Fitness (DEFIT) Price Tops $0.0241 on Exchanges

-Digital Fitness (CURRENCY:DEFIT) traded 8.7% higher against the US dollar during the 24 hour period ending at 16:00 PM ET on January 25th.
-One Digital Fitness coin can now be bought for about $0.0241 or 0.00000066 BTC on popular exchanges.
-Digital Fitness has a market cap of $589,477.60 and approximately $7,917.00 worth of Digital Fitness was traded on exchanges in the last 24 hours.
-Over the last seven days, Digital Fitness has traded 20.7% lower against the US dollar.
+Digital Fitness (CURRENCY:DEFIT) traded down 7% against the dollar during the 24 hour period ending at 13:00 PM ET on January 27th.
+In the last week, Digital Fitness has traded 24.3% lower against the dollar.
+One Digital Fitness coin can now be bought for approximately $0.0241 or 0.00000067 BTC on exchanges.
+Digital Fitness has a total market capitalization of $589,282.70 and approximately $3,063.00 worth of Digital Fitness was traded on exchanges in the last day.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.